BeMoreHumanOrg/bemorehuman/README.md

   - test your installation with the GroupLens data
 - Given that you've followed Step 5 above, you invoke bemorehuman like so:

-      ~/src/bemorehuman/bemorehuman -s 10 -t 20      # takes about 7 minutes to complete
+      ~/src/bemorehuman/bemorehuman -s 10 -t 20      # takes about 4 minutes to complete

 - If you're on Linux and bemorehuman complains about not finding libraries, you might need to run "sudo ldconfig" to enable the new libraries you just built to be visible to bemorehuman.

 - There are more ways to run the bemorehuman script (and its components) depending on your situation.
 See the bemorehuman script and source files for more details.

+- When you see "sleep 30" in the output, you're done!
+By default, the script will check every 30 seconds for new event data.
+You can safely press "Control-C" to stop the bemorehuman script at this point and check the results as mentioned below.

 Expected Results: